itsjafer/reverse-stock-split-arbitrage/README.md

 ![Past performance](performance.png)

-Reverse Stock Split Arbitrage is a method by which an investor purchases fractional shares of a company that is expected to offer a reverse stock split in the hopes of receiving "rounded up" shares.
+Reverse Stock Split Arbitrage is a method by which an investor purchases 1 share of a company that is expected to offer a reverse stock split in the hopes of receiving "rounded up" shares following the stock consolidation.

-For example, if $ABC announces a 10-for-1 reverse stock split, purchasing 1 share before the split will result in brokers (such as Robinhood, Alpaca, and WeBull) rounding up your single share to 10 in order to perform the reverse stock split resulting in an effective gain of 9 shares.
+For example, if $ABC announces a 10-for-1 reverse stock split, many stock split filings stipulate that anyone who may have fractional shares after the consolidation will be "rounded up".
+In this case, owning 1 share before the consolidation will result in ownership of 0.1 shares after the consolidation which is subsequently rounded up to 1 full share resulting in a gain of 0.9 shares.

 For more information, check out the [reverse split arbitrage](https://www.reversesplitarbitrage.com/) website, which is run by [@reverseSplitArb](https://twitter.com/reverseSplitArb)

-This repo is a collection of python modules that connect to several brokerage accounts and automatically buys and sells stocks that are going to reverse stock split soon (based on information provided by @reverseSplitArb) in order to generate a profit.
+This package automates the process of buying and selling these stocks on several brokerage accounts.

 ## How it works